Sri Vaishnavism: Vishishtadvaita

 According to Sri Vaishnavism theology, moksha can be reached by devotion and service to the Lord and detachment from the world.
 When moksha is reached, the cycle of reincarnation is broken and the soul is united with Vishnu, though maintaining their distinctions, in Vaikuntha, Vishnu's heaven.
 Moksha can also be reached by total surrender (saranagati), an act of grace by the Lord.

 God, according to Ramanuja's Sri Vaishnavism philosophy, has both soul and body; all of life and the world of matter is the glory of God's body.
 The path to Brahman (Vishnu), asserted Ramanuja, is devotion to godliness and constant remembrance of the beauty and love of personal god (saguna Brahman, Vishnu).
 Ramanuja's theory posits both Brahman and the world of matter are two different absolutes, both metaphysically real, neither one false or illusive, and saguna Brahman with attributes is also real.

 Comparisons with Advaita Vedanta

 Ramanuja accepted that the Vedas are a reliable source of knowledge, then critiqued other schools of Hindu philosophy, including Advaita Vedanta, as having failed in interpreting all of the Vedic texts.
 He asserted, in his Sri Bhashya, that purvapaksin (previous schools) selectively interpret those Upanishadic passages that support their monistic interpretation, and ignore those passages that support the pluralism interpretation.
 There is no reason, stated Ramanuja, to prefer one part of a scripture and not other, the whole of the scripture must be considered on par.
 One cannot, according to Ramanuja, attempt to give interpretations of isolated portions of any scripture.
 Rather, the scripture must be considered one integrated corpus, expressing a consistent doctrine.
-The Vedic literature, asserted Ramanuja, mention both plurality and oneness, therefore the truth must incorporate pluralism and monism, or qualified monism.
+The Vedic literature, asserted Ramanuja, mentions both plurality and oneness, therefore the truth must incorporate pluralism and monism, or qualified monism.

-This method of scripture interpretation distinguishes Ramanuja from Adi Shankara.
-Shankara's exegetical approach Samanvayat Tatparya Linga with Anvaya-Vyatireka, states that for proper understanding all texts must be examined in their entirety and then their intent established by six characteristics, which includes studying what is stated by the author to be his goal, what he repeats in his explanation, then what he states as conclusion and whether it can be epistemically verified.
-Not everything in any text, states Shankara, has equal weight and some ideas are the essence of any expert's textual testimony.
-This philosophical difference in scriptural studies, helped Shankara conclude that the Principal Upanishads primarily teach monism with teachings such as Tat tvam asi, while helping Ramanuja conclude that qualified monism is at the foundation of Hindu spirituality.